 Source: Viva Holidays

-Speaking of which, 4/20 wouldn’t be complete without a visit to Niagara Falls, would it?
-This year’s event will focus on the nationwide decriminalization of cannabis, including people who are still in federal prison because of the current legislation on marijuana.
+Speaking of which, 420 wouldn’t be complete without a visit to Niagara Falls, would it?
+This year’s event will focus on the recent nationwide decriminalization of cannabis, and how the laws will be playing out across the country.

-What are your favorite cities to celebrate 4/20 in Canada?
+What are your favorite cities to celebrate 420 in Canada?
 What is your go-to activity for this day?
+Leave a comment!